Darboux Transformations for Orthogonal Differential Systems and Differential Galois Theory: Applications

-As in the previous case, the supersymmetric partner potentials $\mathbf{V}_\pm$ will depend on the supersymmetric partner potentials $V_\pm$ according to the original Witten's formalism, i.e., $V_+=V_-+2W'$, which lead us to Now we present the shape invariance property for this $3\times 3$ matrix formalism of Schr\"odinger equation as follows.
-Consider the parametric supersymmetric partner potentials and matrix $\mathbf{R}(a_1)$ as follows where, as in the previous case, $a$ is a set of parameters and $a_1=f(a)$.
-The potential $\mathbf{V}=\mathbf{V}_-=\mathbf{V}_-(x;a)$ has the shape invariance property if and only if its supersymmetric partner potential can be written as We can see again that supersymmetric partner potentials differ only in parameters.
-Applying systematically this procedure, we can obtain the spectrum as the values of energy $\mathfrak E_\lambda (a)$ given by $ \mathfrak E_\lambda (1) = \mathfrak E_\lambda $ and
+Now we present the shape invariance property for this $3\times 3$ matrix formalism of Schr\"odinger equation as follows.
+Consider the parametric supersymmetric partner potentials and matrix~$\mathbf{R}(a_1)$ as follows:

+where, as in the previous case, $a$ is a set of parameters and $a_1=f(a)$.
+The potential $\mathbf{V}=\mathbf{V}_-=\mathbf{V}_-(x;a)$ has the shape invariance property if and only if its supersymmetric partner potential can be written as